 - If you had subscribed to And Other Stories before Don’t Try this at Home went to the printers, you would have received the first edition of the book – in which all subscribers are thanked by name – before its official publication, as well us up to five other And Other Stories titles per year.
 Find out about subscribing to upcoming titles here.

-- Don’t Try This at Home was named Best Short Story Collection at the 2015 Saboteur Awards Ceremony on 31 May 2015 (more details here); was winner of the 2015 Rubery Book Award; was longlisted for the Frank O’Connor Prize 2015; and was winner of the 2013 Costa Short Story Award with The Keeper of the Jackalopes.
+- Don’t Try This at Home has been shortlisted for the 2016 Edge Hill Short Story Prize.
+The collection was also named Best Short Story Collection at the 2015 Saboteur Awards Ceremony on 31 May 2015 (more details here); was winner of the 2015 Rubery Book Award; was longlisted for the Frank O’Connor Prize 2015; and was winner of the 2013 Costa Short Story Award with The Keeper of the Jackalopes.
 Congratulations Angela!